Who: Mathematically talented high-school students. More details.

 Skills Enhanced: You'll learn how to be a mathematician---that includes acquiring good thinking habits, good problem-solving habits, and good writing habits.
 That will help you excel in collegiate mathematics classes and other collegiate classes, and for that matter in internships and research programs in many fields.
 You'll practice asking questions and using mathematical language and playing catch on one foot.
 (That last skill is probably the hardest of all of them!
 Seriously, have you ever tried it?)

 Not-exactly-math things: Part of MathILy is a "life seminar."
-We'll have a program-wide discussion about college choices, and a session on career possibilities in and outside of the mathematical sciences.
+There we'll have a program-wide discussion about college choices, a session on career possibilities in and outside of the mathematical sciences, and talk about mathematical insecurity, preferred gender pronouns, and how to properly use chalk.
 We will regularly show short mathematical animations and films.
-There will be at least one program trip to Philadelphia.
+Our living and working spaces are shared with MathILy-EST, a group of college students doing mathematical research.
+There will be at least one program trip to Philadelphia (assuming pandemic conditions permit this).
 At the end of the summer, instructors will write individual evaluations that include descriptions of student work and progress as well as suggestions for improvement.
 (In most cases, these can easily become letters of recommendation.)

 Why Bryn Mawr is an awesome